We consider Passo di Gavia the second most epic bike climb in Italy.

 The categorization was first introduced for the 1965 Giro d'Italia in honor of the late Fausto Coppi who won five editions of the Giro d'Italia and three mountain classification titles during his career.
 It was first announced on 22 April 1965 by then race director Vicenzo Torriani that the highest peak would award two times as many mountains classification points.
 Torriani thought of possibly awarding time bonuses to the first to summit the mountain; however, after many dissenting opinions, he opted to go award more mountains classification points.

 There are many great accounts of Hampsten’s epic Gavia climb on June 5, 1988 Giro d’Italia stage 14.
 We have found none more detailed and passionate as that of PEZ Cycling News May 26, 2014 .
-Here is a fairly lengthy, but excellent account of the most famous of individual one stage individual achievements in pro cycling (in our opinion, anyway):
+Here is a fairly lengthy, but excellent account of the most famous of one-stage individual achievements in pro cycling (in our opinion, anyway):

 Gavia 1988: Andy Hampsten’s Epic Stage